YashaPushak/GPS/README.md

-The `perform_run` function should accept several key-word arguments defining, for example, the configuration to be evaluated, the instance on which the configuration will be evaluated, the maximum budget (`cutoff`) to be used by the target algorithm for this particular run, *etc.*
+The `perform_run` function should accept several key-word arguments defining, for example, the configuration to be evaluated, the instance on which the configuration will be evaluated, the maximum budget (`cutoff`) to be used by the target algorithm for this particular run, *etc.* It must also return exactly four arguments: the run status (one of `SUCCESS`, `CRASHED` or `TIMEOUT`), the running (budget) time spent on the target algorithm run, the solution quality and a string containing miscellaneous data.
+All four fields are always required for consistency; however, GPS does not make use of the solution quality when optimizing for running time.

 We provide a minimal example below